You may have heard about monkeypox in the news recently. But what is it, what are the symptoms and how can you access help and information?

 The risk of monkeypox is low to the UK public.
 Contact a sexual health clinic or NHS 111 if you need urgent advice.

-- touching or sharing things like clothing, bedding or towels used by someone with the monkeypox rash
+- contact with clothing or linens (such as bedding or towels) used by someone with monkeypox

 What do people who are identified as close contacts need to do?